 Elsewhere on this website, I have produced a significant amount of information related to the various ukulele sizes on the market.
 On this page, I am going to keep it brief.
 I am just going to give you an overview of the options and indicate which ones may be good to use and when.

-Most common ukulele sizes
+Most common ukulele types

 This is the original size of ukulele.
 In fact, up until the 1920s it was the only size of ukulele out there.
 This one has a scale length of 13 to 14 inches.
 The total length will never extend beyond 21 inches.